positron-solutions/dslide/README.md

 -   `dslide-action-propertize` for adding text properties to arbitrary elements
 -   `dslide-action-hide-markup` to hide keywords, todo states, and tags, allowing you to have these things in your source without them cluttering the presentation

-Actions must be added to a slide using the slide's property drawer.
+Non-default actions must be added to a slide using the slide's property drawer.
+Actions that work by recognizing org elements by type are perhaps a bit dangerous to leave on all the time.

 -   `DSLIDE_SLIDE_ACTION`: Usually narrows to the slide and creates children from child headings.
 Lifecycle encloses the section actions.
--   `DSLIDE_ACTIONS:` Most commonly customized.
+-   `DSLIDE_ACTIONS:` Most commonly used.
 You can list multiple actions.
 Each one will step through its forward and backward steps.

 Regular Org Mode markup is used to add actions to headings.
-See more examples in the [[../test]] directory.
+See more examples in the [[./test]] directory.

 ```org
 * Full Screen Images